 Actual Meaning: “I either got shut down hardcore when I asked them out, or I’m a closet homosexual.”

-…Speaking of closet homosexuals, Jimmy Fallon came by work for lunch the other day, and I just felt the need to point out that he’s significantly taller than I expected.
+…Entirely unrelated to closet homosexuals, Jimmy Fallon came by work for lunch the other day (don’t worry, your secret is safe with me, James), and I just felt the need to point out that he’s significantly taller than I expected.
 Usually when I meet people in real life that I’ve only seen on the screen, they’re shorter than I expect, but Fallon had a good few inches on me (in more ways than one… hey-o!), so maybe you can’t judge people entirely from how they are on TV after all…although he did giggle through our entire conversation like it was an SNL skit, so I could be wrong.

 Last (and probably least), I moved into my NEW APARTMENT in Redondo Beach this week (that’s the southwest side of LA for you outsiders) and it is absolutely baller.
 It’s a little over a mile from the beach, it’s close to a really nice movie theater, a really nice mall, a lot of my friends, and I even get my own garage.
 Truly, it is paradise.
 Pictures to come as soon as we get moved in (and internetted), and you locals should keep your eyes peeled for some kind of social gathering there in the neat future.